IMBOLG Ist FEBRUARY

 Time: approx. 4 hours including a Brigid’s Water Blessing at the Well.
 Dress: warm layers, walking shoes or boots.
 Bring water, a packed lunch and snacks.

-This is not a limited event but if you are attending please email email@example.com to confirm you are.
-Please also note once the walk begins there is no facility to contact the facilitators in order to join along the route.
-However if you wish to gauge what time the pilgrimage will arrive at a certain place and wait for them there, they will be delighted to see you.
+This is not a limited event but please let me know if you are attending by email email@example.com .
+Please note once we start walking, there is no facility to contact us and then join in along the route.
+However if you wish to gauge what time we will arrive at a certain place and wait for us there, we will be delighted to see you.